conan-io/docs/versioning/lockfiles/ci.rst

 After the ``app1/0.1@user/testing`` product pipeline finishes, then the ``app2/0.2@user/testing`` one will be started.
 With this setup and example, it is very important that the products pipelines are ran sequentially, otherwise it is possible that the same binaries are unnecesarily built more than once.

+When the products pipeline finishes it means that the changes proposed by the developer in their Pull Request that would result in a new ``libb/0.2@user/testing`` package are safe to be merged and will be integrated in our product packages without problems.
+When the Pull Request is merged there might be two alternatives:

+- The merge is a merge commit, with a different revision and possible different source as the result of a real merge, than the source used in this CI job.
+Then it is necessary to fire again a new job that will build these packages.
+- If the merge is a clean fast-forward, then the packages that were built in this job would be valid, and could be copied from the repository ``conan-build`` to the ``conan-develop``.